-- How much time is devoted each day to each of your teaching responsibilities? - Identify any textbook or instructional program primarily used for instruction.
-If a textbook, please provide the title, publisher, and date of publication. - Specific instructional/social curriculum models expected (e.g., Responsive Classroom; readers' and writers' workshop)
+- How much time is devoted each day to each of the cooperating teacher's teaching responsibilities? - Are there specific textbooks or instructional programs primarily used for instruction?
+If a textbook, can the candidate be provided a copy? - If there are any specific instructional/social curriculum models expected (e.g., Responsive Classroom; readers' and writers' workshop), can the candidate be directed to informational materials?